CenIII/CC-Panorama/README.md

   This is essentially a matrix representation of a undirected graph.
 You can traverse to any of other images from one image.
 Notice this matrix is symmetric too.

-  Here we define an image i has k **branches** if at i'th row, there are k 1's.
-Fro example image 10.jpg has 3 branches out-reaching to all the other images.
+  Here we define an image i has k ***branches*** if at i'th row, there are k 1's.
+For example image 10.jpg has 3 branches out-reaching to all the other images.

 ### 6. Find central image